The Resource Management System, RMS

 Air emissions, CO2 fossil

-Air emissions comprise emissions from all combustion units at SCA’s production sites, including fossil fuel and biofuel emissions and emissions from purchased thermal energy.
+Air emissions comprise emissions from all combustion units at SCA’s production sites, including and emissions and emissions from purchased thermal energy.
 When energy (primarily thermal energy and/or electricity) is supplied to an external facility, air emissions are reduced in relation to the energy amount delivered and the reduction is distributed among SCA’s main products.

 Three chemical compounds are measured and reported in relation to air emissions: NOX, SO2 and fossil CO2.